arjuncr/Linux-from-scratch/README.md

 The project is under development

-use the above script to create image tree
+Use the above script to create image tree

+step1: Run ./build_cross_gcc.sh for building cross-gcc

-Run ./build_image.sh
+step2: Run ./build_image.sh